The Apollo 11 Moon Landing: Spacecraft Design Then and Now

-July 20, 2019, is the 50th anniversary of the Apollo 11 Moon landing.
-To commemorate that momentous event, we revisit Richard J. Gran’s firsthand account of designing the Lunar Module digital autopilot, published in 1999.
+Apollo 11, carrying astronauts Neil Armstrong and Buzz Aldrin, landed on the moon over 50 years ago.
+To commemorate that momentous event, and to celebrate current programs working on the next moon landings, we revisit Richard J. Gran’s firsthand account of designing the Lunar Module digital autopilot, published in 1999.
 In that article, Richard described the approach he used in the 1960s and compared it with the way Model-Based Design with MATLAB® and Simulink® could be used to design GN&C systems in 1999.
 In the 20 years since Richard wrote his article, Model-Based Design has evolved significantly.
 To highlight this evolution, we describe how MATLAB and Simulink can be applied to GN&C system design today.

 Richard’s account follows.